dariagrudzien/nginx-example/README.md

-# Example of setting ub an Nginx webserver on Ubuntu 20.04
+# Example of setting up an Nginx webserver on Ubuntu 20.04

 ## Prerequisites